Dr Kim Chaffey

 Robyn began working in Macksville 1997 as a qualified vet nurse from Tamworth.
 In 2012 she completed her Certificate IV in Training and Assessment and now completes on-line assessments with Open Colleges in Companion Animal Services and Veterinary Nursing.
 She also teaches with North Coast TAFE one day a week.
 Robyn enjoys teaching as it gives her the opportunity to encourage students to understand what a privilege and rewarding career becoming a veterinary nurse really is.
 Robyn enjoys coastal life and spends a lot of time at the beach with her two beautiful Border Collies, Molly and Maddy, whom many of you have met over the years.

 I grew up on a small farm on the mid north coast with lots of different animals.
 I have great love and passion for horses and love to show jump in my spare time.
 I also enjoy spending time with my 3 kids, Noah, Billy and Isla and my partner John on our small hobby farm.
-We have 2 horses Joey and Sunny, a miniature horse Bear, Henry the dog, George the cat, chooks, and our loving and hilarious mini pig Kevin Bacon.
+We have 2 horses Joey and Sunny, Henry the dog, George the cat, and a bunch of chooks.